Thinking about teeth whitening? Here are the most commonly asked questions about the process.

 What Causes Discoloration?

 While people have different colors of skin and hair, they also have genetic differences in tooth color.
 Some teeth are more yellow, while others yellow with aging.
-Natural tooth color can be discolored by a number of causes.
-The surface of the teeth can be stained by tobacco, coffee, tea, berries and other foods as well as by deposits of calculus (which is better known as tartar).

 Discoloration of the tooth internally can also result from aging, injuries, excessive fluoride, certain illnesses and taking antibiotic tetracycline during early childhood.
 Although bleaching successfully lightens most discolorations, certain types (like those caused by tetracycline) are more difficult to remove.

 How does teeth whitening work?

 Teeth whitening is a simple process.
 Whitening products contain one of two substances: (hydrogen peroxide or carbamide peroxide).
 These bleaches break stains into smaller pieces, which makes the color less concentrated and your teeth brighter.